 Certified Public Accountant (PA - Inactive); Elijah Watts Sells Award (November 1985 CPA exam); PICPA Award For Merit (November 1985 CPA exam)

 Law Clerk to the Honorable Justice Andrew G.T.
 Moore, II, Delaware Supreme Court, 1991-1992, Josiah Wolcott Fellowship

 Chair, Delaware State Committee of the American College of Trial Lawyers

 Named by Chambers USA: America's Leading Lawyers for Business as one of the leading Chancery litigators in Delaware

-Recognized by The Best Lawyers in America in the areas of Commercial Litigation, Corporate Law and Litigation - Mergers & Acquisitions, most recently in the 2021 edition
+Recognized by The Best Lawyers in America® in the areas of Commercial Litigation, Corporate Law and Litigation - Mergers & Acquisitions, 2007 - present

 Named to the Delaware Super Lawyers list, 2008–present